 Research and Teaching Interests: Security studies, international relations theory, energy conflict

 Office Hours: Wednesdays 1:00 p.m. to 3:00 p.m. via Zoom, and by appointment

 2015 Jenkins Nanovic Halls

 Rosemary A. Kelanic is an Assistant Professor of Political Science at the University of Notre Dame, where her research focuses on international security, coercive diplomacy, energy politics, and U.S. grand strategy.
-Her recent article, “The Petroleum Paradox: Oil, Coercive Vulnerability, and Great Power Behavior” (Security Studies, June 2016), which she is revising into a book, explains why great powers adopt radically different strategies to secure oil access in case of emergency or war.
-Kelanic also recently published Crude Strategy: Rethinking the U.S. Military Commitment to Defend Persian Gulf Oil (Georgetown University Press, 2016), a book co-edited with Charles Glaser, which argues that the United States may no longer need to station military forces in the Gulf to protect the flow of oil.
+Her book, Black Gold and Blackmail: Oil and Great Power Politics (Cornell University Press, 2020), explains why great powers adopt radically different strategies to secure oil access in case of emergency or war.
+Kelanic has also published Crude Strategy: Rethinking the U.S. Military Commitment to Defend Persian Gulf Oil (Georgetown University Press, 2016), a book co-edited with Charles Glaser, which questions whether the United States needs to station military forces in the Gulf to protect the flow of oil.

 Professor Kelanic earned her Ph.D. in Political Science from the University of Chicago.
 She holds an M.A. in International Relations, also from the University of Chicago, and a B.A. in Political Science, summa cum laude, from Bryn Mawr College.
 Prior to joining the faculty of Notre Dame, Kelanic taught political science at Williams College and held research positions at the Harvard Kennedy School of Government and at the Elliott School of International Affairs, George Washington University.